coatyio/coaty-swift/docs/man/developer-guide.md

 > __TL;DR__
 >
 >1.
 Create a global variable that holds a reference to the `coatyContainer`.
 >2.
-Register all controllers that you want to use.
+Register all controllers and object types that you want to use.
 >3.
 Create an appropriate container configuration.
 >4.
 Simply call `container.resolve(…)` and assign its return value to the
 >   `coatyContainer` global variable from step 1.